York College fined £175,000 over girl's nursery death

 Nursery worker Sophee Redhead, 25, from York, was cleared of manslaughter by gross negligence.

 The college operated the nursery for the children of staff and students and members of the public.
-The nursery has since closed.'Simply wrong'
+The nursery has since closed.

 The trial at Leeds Crown Court heard Lydia died on her first full day at the college nursery.